susdani810-boop/Smart-Solar-Plant-Waterer/README.md

-Total Estimated Cost: ~€50.00 – €90.00 (with free or budget shipping options on AliExpress) I ADDED A FILE THAT EXPLAINS YOU HOW TO CONNECT THE CABLES IN THE RIGHT WAY, IT'S CALLED: Wiring & Connection Guide I ALSO ADDED A FILE WITH THE CODE YOU HAVE TO PUT INTO ARDUINO IDE, IT'S CALLED:sketch_jun20aCOMPLETOFINITO.ino
+Total Estimated Cost: ~€50.00 – €90.00 (with free or budget shipping options on AliExpress) I ADDED A FILE THAT EXPLAINS YOU HOW TO CONNECT THE CABLES IN THE RIGHT WAY, IT'S CALLED: Wiring & Connection Guide I ALSO ADDED A FILE WITH THE CODE YOU HAVE TO PUT INTO ARDUINO IDE, IT'S CALLED:sketch_jun20aCOMPLETOFINITO.ino Before you buy the things if you want to try it first you can by using this link: https://wokwi.com/projects/467719133093636097